ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The definition of Time, Duration, Url, QueryType follow those in
 {{?DAP=I-D.draft-ietf-ppm-dap-01}}.

-Note that the parameters that are not necessarily tied to a task (for e.g. collector hpke config), and secrets that should not be known by clients, like `vdaf_verify_key`, MUST still be exchanged out-of-band among aggregators.
+Note that `TaskConfig` does not encode all of the parameters required for the aggregator to run a task.
+In particular, parameters that should not be known to clients, like the VDAF verification key, the collector HPKE configuration, and whatever assets are required for HTTP request authentication are still established out-of-band.

 # Client Behavior